SatinWukerORIG/SatinWukerORIG/README.md

 ### Hi there! 👋
-I am Satin Wuker, the founder of the Rickroll programming language;
+I am Satin Wuker, the founder of the Rickroll programming language; <br>
-an amateur dev who devotes himself in compiler & interpreter development, and web scrapers. not updating that usually cuz im in highschool ;-;
+an amateur dev who devotes himself in compiler & interpreter development, and web scrapers.

+not updating that usually cuz im in highschool ;-; <br>
 but will still try to put my effort in the *Wonderwall* programming language

 ![](https://img.shields.io/discord/915760402195959861?color=green&label=discord)